isabelandreatta1/Unit2/Communication System.md

 *Note: Example above only demonstrates with four letters, we would apply this concept with all 16 characters*

 In order to do that, we created two seperate functions, one for the blinking off the lights and one for blinking on the lights.
 This made it easier to follow within our void loop.
 Since we would have to make two letters blink simultaneously, we created two variables: ```pos_l``` and ```pos_r```. ``Pos_l``, short for position left, would make the left side of the letters blink, while ```pos_r``` would make the right side of the letters blink.
 Our letters start flashing from the middle of our screen, which means our initial positions are the characters on column 7 and 8.
 The blinking off function just replaced the character with an empty string, and had a delay of 200 milliseconds.
 Next, the blink on function would use the variable d (first defined as 0) and find the module of d and 8 and find the next position.
 It then print the letter again and has another delay of 200 milliseconds.
 If it were on the left, then it would have to subtract position, and if it were on the right, then it would have to add position.
 The last step is to bring both functions together in a void loop.
 If the mod of the iterations of both functions with 6 is 0, then d would increase by 1.
-The reason why we need to find the mod of iterations with 6 is because....
+The reason why we need to find the mod of iterations with 6 is because it will blink 6 times.
 ### FINISH THIS SECTION

 Code for blinking letters: